Azure/reliable-web-app-pattern-java/README.md

 # Reliable web app pattern for Java

+> :mega: **Got feedback?** Fill out [this survey](https://aka.ms/rwa-java-survey-public) to help us shape the future of Enterprise App Patterns and understand whether we're focusing on the business goals and features important to you.
+[Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839)

 This reference implementation provides a production-grade web application that uses best practices from our guidance and gives developers concrete examples to build their own reliable web application in Azure.

 The reliable web app pattern shows you how to update web apps moving to the cloud.
 It defines the implementation guidance you need to re-platform web apps the right way.
 The reliable web app pattern focuses on the minimal code changes you need be successful in the cloud.
 It shows you how to add reliability design patterns to your code and choose managed services so that you can rapidly adopt the cloud.
 Here's an outline of the contents in this readme: